Sam-Osian/PFD-toolkit/docs/getting_started/load_and_screen.md

 ```

 !!!
 Note
     PFD Toolkit is not currently available via Anaconda.
 If you'd like this to change, please make a [GitHub Issue](https://github.com/Sam-Osian/PFD-toolkit/issues).
-We strongly recommend [`uv`](https://docs.astral.sh/uv/concepts/projects/dependencies/) for dependency management.
+Personally, we love using [`uv`](https://docs.astral.sh/uv/concepts/projects/dependencies/) as an alternative to (Ana)conda for dependency management.

 ---